 Rebuilding life after abuse

-Rebuilding life again after relationships like this can be hard.
-The traumatic nature of abuse can lead you to experience flashbacks and you may even develop post-traumatic stress disorder (PTSD).
+Rebuilding life after relationships like this can be hard.
+The traumatic nature of abuse can lead you to experience flashbacks, and you may even develop post-traumatic stress disorder (PTSD).
 Your sense of self-worth and confidence may be in tatters, leaving you feeling overwhelmed and afraid to move forward.
+If you're feeling this way, counselling can be a helpful tool in rebuilding your sense of self.

 Counselling for domestic abuse